DFE-Digital/publish-teacher-training/README.md

 #### Production

-In production mode the bearer token is an HMAC-encrypted JWT with the JSON payload:
+In production mode the bearer token is an encrypted JWT with the JSON payload:

 ```
 {